hacktifytechnologies/Network-DakshinLink-BGPPrefixHijacking/Network-DakshinLink-BGPPrefixHijack/Red/Red-Writeup.md

 ## 2. Prerequisites

 - Kali Linux with `nmap`, `snmpwalk`, `curl`, Burp Suite, `nc`, `tcpdump` and Python 3
-- Reachability to the assigned challenge VM
+- Reachability to the assigned machine
-- Permission to receive a reverse-shell callback from the challenge VM
-- The supplied `Red-Team-Attack-Script.sh` may be used after manual reconnaissance

-Set only the platform-supplied address:
+Set only the specifc-supplied address:

 ```bash
 export TARGET_IP="<assigned-challenge-vm-ip>"